Robeloto/7D2D_A19_Modlets/Robeloto_CustomZombies/README.txt

 Atrocity
 RPG

-Fixed Giant and Predator
+Fixed Giant and predator

-Screamerboss and Cloaker removed
+Screamerboss and cloaker removed

 --------------------------------------------------------
 Zombies from Snufkins server side zombies has been added.